 Some retailers are also applying AR to the picking process, giving workers insight into the most efficient route to the product location through visual aids.
 With AR markers, placed on containers and packages, companies can monitor their merchandise, until it arrives at the destination.
 Smart glasses of virtual reality help in order picking and hands-free operations.

 Innovations help to solve some problems that the retail sector faces nowadays.
 You can get more information about global supply chain challenges on our blog.

 Moreover, virtual reality is used in warehouses for training workers on safety and emergency.
 The German logistics provider DB Schenker, has announced the use of VR for employee training in order to improve order picking and packaging processes.

 Being the backbone of the economic world, logistics has a strong position on the agenda of research institutions and technology providers around the globe.
-Logistics and supply chain need to offer innovative omni-channel solutions that satisfy the demand for more personalized, dynamic delivery options.
+Logistics and supply chains need to offer innovative omnichannel solutions that satisfy the demand for more personalized, dynamic delivery options.
 An optimized supply chain can help you reduce costs and remain competitive in the business landscape.